webda2l/symfony-docs/security/csrf.rst

 ensure that the request originated from the expected source and not some other malicious website.

-Anti-CSRF tokens can be managed either in a stateful way: they're put in the session and are unique for each user and for each kind of action, or in a stateless way: they're generated on the client-side.
+Anti-CSRF tokens can be managed in two ways: using a **stateful** approach, where tokens are stored in the session and are unique per user and action; or a **stateless** approach, where tokens are generated on the client side.

 Installation
 ------------